Large Cap Dividend Growth

 The Large Cap Dividend Growth strategy uses a company’s dividend policy as tangible evidence of management’s confidence in future earnings growth.
 Companies that increase their dividend year after year are providing investors with a strong signal about their business’ prospects and earnings visibility.
 Additionally, Campbell Newman believes the price paid for any asset is a major determinant of that investment’s expected return.

-The investment process begins with a quantitative screening of the Zack’s approximately 8,500 company database to create the active research universe.
+The investment process begins with a quantitative screening of the S&P Capital IQ’s approximately 8,500 company database to create the active research universe.
 The minimum standards are:

 - Projected earnings growth rate of 6% or greater